GauBen/typed-board/README.md

     Property 'title' is missing in type '{ body: string; }' but required in type 'PostCreateInput'.
 ```

-We're done for the database part, let's move on to the backend.
+We're done with the database part; let's move on to the backend.

 ## Pothos

 [Pothos](https://pothos-graphql.dev/) is a breeze of fresh air when it comes to building GraphQL APIs.
-It is a library that lets you write code-first GraphQL APIs with an emphasize on _plugability_ and type safety. **And it has an awesome Prisma integration!** (I am genuinely excited about this one, it makes my life so much easier.)
+It is a library that lets you write code-first GraphQL APIs with an emphasize on _pluggability_ and type safety. **And it has an awesome Prisma integration!** (I am genuinely excited about this one, it makes my life so much easier.)

 We will add a GraphQL API on top of our database, with a query to get articles and a mutation to create a new one.